-Other Information
+Other Supplementary Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fire Protection District No. 1 of Tensas Parish, Louisiana's (the District) basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The Schedule of Insurance Coverage; the Schedule of Compensation of the Governing Board; and the Schedule of Compensation, Benefits, and Other Payments to Agency Head or Chief Executive Officer, described in the accompanying table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.